stevenpencle/D6-LOA/README_NEW.md

 5. [Angular CLI](https://cli.angular.io/) - currently using version 8.2.14
 6. [VS Code](https://code.visualstudio.com/) - latest version

 _Visual Studio 2019 is optional, but provides better server-side debugging.
 If you want to use Visual Studio, please make sure all updates are installed.
-VS Code is the recommended IDE for writing code, but it can be slow when debugging .NET Core code.
+VS Code is the recommended IDE for developing, but it can be slow when debugging .NET Core code.
 The ETA is configured for debugging in both VS Code (Node server) and Visual Studio (IIS development server), but they use the same port (44376).
 If you use Visual Studio for debugging, you will need to kill the IIS process before using the Node server again.
 Not doing so will result in an exception for the port already in use._

 ### Prerequisite Configuration - 1 Time Setup